delgod/aws-ec2-vpn/README.md

 The only charge will be for the EC2 instance hours, currently set to t2.nano, and network bandwidth.

-At the time of this writing the instance hours cost under $5.00 USD per month in us-west-2 if the VPN is ran continuously.
+At the time of this writing the instance hours cost from $1.50 till 3.00 USD per month in eu-central-1 if the VPN is ran continuously.

-See [AWS On Demand Pricing](https://aws.amazon.com/ec2/pricing/on-demand/) for current pricing.
+See [Amazon EC2 Spot Instances Pricing](https://aws.amazon.com/ec2/spot/pricing/) for current pricing.